What right have I to feel I was betrayed

 When fate and time and chance must have their due?

-For yet, in truth, no promise was their made
+In truth, no promise ever there was made

 That joined us in a bond as one, not two;

-And have I now the right to grieve my loss?
+And have I then the right to grieve my loss?

 To bathe myself in self-reproaching woe?

-And not deceitful heart, which still is gold.
+And not deceit—for still your heart is gold.

 Yet your fair face did rob me of sound sight